weaverwhale/docs/src/pages/index.md

 ---
 layout: "../layouts/OnboardingPost.astro"
 title: "Triple Whale Developer Documents"
-description: "A microsite for new Triple Whale developers, created by one"
+description: "A microsite for new Triple Whale developers, created by one during their onboarding"
 ---

 <style>